A direct method for reconstructing inclusions and boundary conditions from electrostatic data

 gives a $2 \times 2$ system of boundary integral equations.
 The boundary integral equations are solved via the Nystr\"{o}m method using 32 equally spaced points which gives a representation of $u_0$ in $D \setminus \overline{\Omega}$.
 This should give a sufficiently accurate approximation for the electrostatic potential due to the exponential convergence (see \cite{int-equ-book}).
 We then compute $\Lambda_0\, \text{e}^{\text{i} n \theta}$ where $\Lambda_0$ is the DtN mapping for the material with the inclusion by taking the normal derivative of $u_0$ on $\Gamma_{\text{m}}$.
 It is clear that $\Lambda \, \text{e}^{\text{i} n \theta} = n \text{e}^{\text{i} n \theta}$ for all $n \in \Z$.
 To obtain a discretized version of \eqref{PGE} we consider

 and solve for the first 20 Fourier coefficients to the solution $f_z$ to \eqref{PGE}.
 In our experiments we solve the above equation for $\theta_j \in [0 , 2\pi )$ where $\theta_j$ are taken to be 20 equally spaced points.
-This gives a $20 \times 20$ linear system which is solved using a spectral cut-off, where the cut-off parameter is chosen based on the level of noise in the data.
+This gives a $20 \times 20$ linear system which is solved using a spectral cut-off, where the cut-off parameter is chosen to be $10^{-4}$.
 To visualize the inclusion as in the previous examples we let

 We implement this for three different inclusions given by

 with the impedance parameter $\gamma \big(x(\theta)\big) = 2-\sin^4(\theta)$ where $4\%$ mean zero uniformly distributed random noise is added to the flux data measurements, see Figures \ref{recon7}, \ref{recon8} and \ref{recon9}.